alan-turing-institute/UK-LabourFlowNetwork-Model/code/README_CODE.md

     2. sic_similarity.py
     3. soc_skillgetter.py
     4. soc_similarity.py - should *always* be run after soc_skillgetter.py, as dependent on a file produced by that script.
-3. **Pre-simulation processing:** should *always* be run after both data collection stages, as scripts depend on files produced at those stages.
+3. **Pre-simulation processing:** should *always* be run after both data collection steps, as scripts depend on files produced at those stages.
     1. DataReweighter.py
     2. ExpandedSimilarityMatrixGeneration.py

+### Simulation

+1. **Calibration:** run one of Calibration.py, Calibration.ipynb - both perform calibration routine.
+2. **Basic simulation:** run one of BasicSimulation.py, BasicSimulation.ipynb - both run a single simulation using the parameters calibrated in the previous step.
+This can be used as a quick ''sense check'' on the results of the calibration procedure.
+3. **Shock simulation:** run one of ShockSimulation.py, ShockSimulation.ipynb - both run a set of simulations where a shock has been introduced.